doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

     return false;
 ```

 Another thing I wanted to experiment on, but did not, was to provide a regular expression like string (think "test/*") and not process every files/path that are matching it.
-You could easily blacklist a whole directly of tests with this.
+You could easily blacklist a whole directory of tests with this.

 ## Demo